MelroseCS/sojourn-android/README.md

 Attempts to use any `Sojourn` method before initialization will fail.

 ## Enable Location
 To enable sojourn to start collecting location data you must explicitly enable it using the Sojourn class method enableLocation().
-You must first ensure that the user has granted the ACCESS_FINE_LOCATION permission in your application or this setting will have no effect.
-This must be called after initialisation.
+You must also ensure that the user has granted the ACCESS_FINE_LOCATION permission to your application or this setting will have no effect.
+This can be checked after initialisation.

 ```
 void enableLocation(boolean enabled)